tdolby-at-uk-ibm-com/ace-demo-sap-unittest/README.md

 2) From the Integration perspective, right-click on "SAPApplication_UnitTest" and select "Run Test Project"; this should successfully run the JUnit tests.
 3) Optionally, inspect the test source and recorded messages.

-The demo can also be run (on Linux) from the command line; after cloning the repo, run "mvn verify" in a shell that has loaded mqsiprofile to build and run the tests using Maven.
+The demo can also be run (on Linux) from the command line using Maven; after cloning the repo, run "mvn verify" in a shell that has loaded mqsiprofile to build and run the tests using Maven.
 Note that the Mac toolkit will not run the tests successfully due to not having an IBM MQ product available.

+For non-Maven users, the scripts build-and-ut.sh (Linux) and .cmd (Windows) can be used to build and run the projects.